 E1 – Indoor / Outdoor Unit Communication

-In general, an E1 error code signifies that communication between the mini-split system’s indoor and outdoor units has been disrupted.
-It might be struggling with intermittent connection issues or have failed entirely.
-When the indoor and outdoor units can’t communicate with one another, it will not be able to properly balance indoor temperatures.
+In general, an E1 error code signifies that communication between the mini-split system’s indoor and outdoor units has been hampered.
+It may be facing intermittent connection problems or have failed entirely.
+When the indoor and outdoor units can’t communicate with one another, it will be unable to properly balance indoor temperatures.

 E5 – Voltage Protection or Temperature Sensor Error

 If you own a mini-split heat pump, an E5 error can refer to a problem with the system’s voltage.
 A repair technician from JTech Mechanical may refer to it as overcurrent protection.
-Both very high or low voltage can produce this error code.
+Both excessively high or low voltage can create this error code.

-For mini-split air conditioners, this code may also represent voltage issues.
+For mini-split air conditioners, this code can also indicate voltage issues.
 In other cases, it’s alerting you to a circuit problem with the outdoor temperature sensor.

 E6 – Indoor / Outdoor Unit Communication